me-viper/OpaDotNet/docs/articles/evaluation/bultins.md

 [!code-csharp[](../../snippets/Builtins.cs#CustomBuiltinsEval)]

-If you executed this code you the output would be:
+If you executed this code the output would be:

 ```bash
 hello